mozilla/cargo-vet/book/src/audit-entries.md

 ## `who`

 A string identifying the auditor.
-When invoking `cargo vet certify`, the value is auto-populated from the global git config.
+When invoking `cargo vet certify`, the value is auto-populated from the git config.

 This field is optional, but encouraged for two reasons:
 * It makes it easier to attribute audits at a glance, particularly for